Soresu/Others/Docs/LINQ.md

 			              select number;
  	// numbersAboveSix: 7,8,9,10,11,12

 As you can see LINQ is much cleaner, easier to read.
 You can choose which method you want to use.
+The drawback is that LINQ is usually slower with small collections, but as the collection is grew, LINQ will come into the wiev.

 ----------